 - Knowledge-based: Designed for the information to be presented to the learner based on evidence accepted in literature by the healthcare profession.

 - Application-based: Designed to apply the information learned in the time frame allotted and is evidence based as accepted in the literature.

 The American Association of Diabetes Educators is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.
-This educational program will provide a maximum of 28.0 contact hours depending on sessions attended.
+This program provides up to 31.0 contact hours of continuing education credit depending on sessions attended.

 The American Association of Diabetes Educators is accredited as a provider of continuing nursing education by the California Board of Registered Nursing (CEP# 10977).

 The American Association of Diabetes Educators is accredited by the Accreditation Council for Pharmacy Education as a provider of continuing pharmacy education.
 This program provides up to 28.0 contact hours (2.8 CEUs) of continuing education credit depending on sessions attended.
 See final CPE activity announcement for specific details and pharmacy Universal Activity Numbers (UAN).

 The American Association of Diabetes Educators (AM001) is a Continuing Professional Education (CPE) Accredited Provider with the Commission on Dietetic Registration (CDR).
-CDR Credentialed Practitioners will receive 28 Continuing Professional Education units (CPEUs) for completion of this activities/materials.
+CDR Credentialed Practitioners will receive up to 31 Continuing Professional Education units (CPEUs) for completion of this activities/materials depending on sessions attended.
 Continuing Professional Education Provider Accreditation does not constitute endorsement by CDR of a provider, program, or materials.

 CDR Performance Indicators

-- 8.2.1 — Assess the physical, social and cultural needs of the individual, group, community or population.
+- 2.1 — Assesses the physical, social and cultural needs of the individual, group, community or population.